Watson accuser felt 'scared' and threatened by Browns QB

 “Because that sounded like a threat to me,” she said.

 Watson has denied any wrongdoing and has maintained any sex with the women was consensual.
-Two grand juries in Texas have declined to indict Watson on criminal complaints filed by 10 women.
+Two grand juries in Texas declined to indict Watson on criminal complaints filed by 10 of the women.

 Solis and Hayes both said they feel offended by the five-year, $230 million contract Watson received in March from the Browns.
 Watson’s deal is both the richest in NFL history and fully guaranteed.